subashsigdel/subashsigdel/README.md

 education:
   [

-    "Bachelor's in Computer Science and Information Technology", ]
+    " Bachelor's in Information Technology and Computer Science"

+  ]